BrenoAugustoOG/BrenoAugustoOG/README.md

 ## 📚 Summary
 - 🎓 Computer Science student at **Mauá Institute of Technology**.
-- ⚙️ Improving in creating efficient infrastructures and robust APIs.
+- ⚙️ Improving on creating efficient infrastructures and robust APIs.
 - 📈 Committed to continuous learning to stay ahead in the ever-evolving tech landscape.

 ## 🌐 About Me